Pratik280/pratik280.github.io/src/content/blog/03-setting-up-your-react-native-development-environment-on-linux-a-comprehensive-guide/index.md

    To test your React Native application on a physical device, connect your Android device to your PC using a USB cable.
 Ensure that USB debugging is enabled in your Android device's developer options, and select file transfer mode for the USB connection.

-1. Create a virtual device in Android Studio.
-You can follow the [official guide](https://developer.android.com/studio/run/managing-avds.html) for creating virtual devices in android studio.
+1. Creating a virtual device in Android Studio.
+   For a more detailed guide on creating virtual devices in Android Studio, you can refer to the [official guide](https://developer.android.com/studio/run/managing-avds.html).
    - Open Android Studio click on “More Action” then click “Virtual Device Manager”
    - Select a device which has Google play icon in Playstore column.
 From official documentation “A device definition labeled with the Google Play logo in the **Play Store** column includes both the Google Play Store app and access to Google Play services, including a **Google Play** tab in the **Extended controls** dialog that provides a convenient button for updating Google Play services on the device.”
    - Click on the play icon to launch avd.
-   - If it doesnt launch or terminates instantly, you can run the emulater from terminal to see the logs and figure out whats wrong.
-For me libpulse library was missing and after downloading the emulator started.
+   - If the emulator doesn't launch or terminates instantly, you can launch it from the terminal to see the logs and diagnose any issues.
-     - To start emulator from terminal go into you Android folder for me it is~/Android/Sdk
+     In my case, the emulator failed to launch due to a missing _libpulse_ library, which I resolved by downloading it.
+   - Navigate to your Android folder, which for me is located at ~/Android/Sdk, to start the emulator from the terminal
      ```bash
      cd ~/Android/Sdk/emulator
      ```
    - Run this command to list the avds
      ```bash
      ./emulator -list-avds
      ```
    - Then run this command to start the avd
      ```bash
       ./emulator @<AVD_NAME>
       ./emulator @Pixel_4_API_33
      ```

 ## Starting with react-native.

-We will be creating Simple HelloWorld project to check if everything in working.
+To ensure everything is working, we will create a simple HelloWorld project in React Native.

-Create a react-native project using command:
+Create a react-native project by executing the following command:

 ```bash
 npx react-native init <ProjectName>